Kodeverket-AS/project-teamwork/src/app/@modal/README.md

 ├─ page.tsx
 ```
 <br><br>

+## Help, I'm getting errors
+- `Application error: a client-side exception has occurred (see the browser console for more information).`

+This problem occours because `.next` folder contains old cached data.
+If you delete this folder it will be rebuilt next time you run `npm run dev`

 ## You suck at explaining
 Here, Kyle is much better at explaining than I am. click to watch this youtube video instead